AztecProtocol/engineering-designs/docs/custom-slashing/dd.md

 ### A validator proposed an invalid block

-This requires that full nodes have the ability to re-execute blocks.
+The `ValidatorClient` will `implement Watcher`.

-Further, when executing a block, we will store invalid blocks in a cache, and emit an `invalid-block` event.

-A `InvalidBlockWatcher` will take an executor as an argument, subscribe to the `invalid-block` event, and then emit a `WANT_TO_SLASH` event naming the proposer of the invalid block, slashing them for the amount specified in `SLASH_INVALID_BLOCK_PENALTY`.
+When re-executing a block, it will store the proposer of the invalid blocks in a cache, and emit a `WANT_TO_SLASH` event naming the proposer of the invalid block, slashing them for the amount specified in `SLASH_INVALID_BLOCK_PENALTY`.

 When asked, it will agree to slash any validator that proposed an invalid block which it sees in its cache of invalid blocks, as long as the amount is less than `SLASH_INVALID_BLOCK_MAX_PENALTY`.

 ### A valid epoch was not proven

-This requires that full nodes have the ability to re-execute blocks.
+A `EpochPruneWatcher implements Watcher` will be created.

-A `ValidEpochUnprovenWatcher` will listen to `chain-pruned` events emitted by the `L2BlockStream`, and emit a `WANT_TO_SLASH` event for all validators that were in the epoch that was pruned IF there were no `invalid-block` events emitted for that epoch, slashing them for the amount specified in `SLASH_PRUNE_PENALTY`.
+It will listen to `chain-pruned` events emitted by the `L2BlockStream`, and emit a `WANT_TO_SLASH` event for the amount specified in `SLASH_PRUNE_PENALTY` for all validators that were in the epoch that was pruned if either:

-When asked, it will agree to slash any validator that was in an epoch that was pruned and there were no `invalid-block` events emitted for that epoch, as long as the amount is less than `SLASH_PRUNE_MAX_PENALTY`.
+- the data for the epoch is unavailable
+- the epoch _could_ have been proven

+It will keep a cache of the committees that it emitted for, and agree to slash anyone in one such committee for an amount not more than `SLASH_PRUNE_MAX_PENALTY`.

 ### New configuration

 - `SLASH_PAYLOAD_TTL`: the maximum age of a payload to signal/vote for
-- `SLASH_OVERRIDE_PAYLOAD`: the address of a payload to signal/vote for no matter what
+- `SLASH_OVERRIDE_PAYLOAD`: the address of a payload to signal/vote for no matter what (until it is executed)
 - `SLASH_PRUNE_ENABLED`: whether to create a payload for epoch pruning
 - `SLASH_PRUNE_PENALTY`: the amount to slash each validator that was in an epoch that was pruned
 - `SLASH_PRUNE_MAX_PENALTY`: the maximum amount to slash each validator that was in an epoch that was pruned
 - `SLASH_INACTIVITY_ENABLED`: whether to signal/vote for a payload for inactivity
-- `SLASH_INACTIVITY_CREATE_TARGET`: the percentage of attestations missed required to create a payload
+- `SLASH_INACTIVITY_CREATE_TARGET_PERCENTAGE`: the percentage of attestations missed required to create a payload
-- `SLASH_INACTIVITY_SIGNAL_TARGET`: the percentage of attestations missed required to signal/vote for the payload
+- `SLASH_INACTIVITY_SIGNAL_TARGET_PERCENTAGE`: the percentage of attestations missed required to signal/vote for the payload
 - `SLASH_INACTIVITY_CREATE_PENALTY`: the amount to slash each validator that is inactive
+- `SLASH_INACTIVITY_MAX_PENALTY`: the maximum amount to slash each validator that is inactive
 - `SLASH_INVALID_BLOCK_ENABLED`: whether to signal/vote for a payload for invalid blocks
 - `SLASH_INVALID_BLOCK_PENALTY`: the amount to slash each validator that proposed an invalid block
 - `SLASH_INVALID_BLOCK_MAX_PENALTY`: the maximum amount to slash each validator that proposed an invalid block

-## Full Node Re-execution

-There are two primary points in time where a full node would want to re-execute blocks:

-1. When a block is proposed on the p2p network and is gathering attestations.
-2. When a block been proposed to the L1 and is part of the pending chain.

-To slash all malicious validators, we only need to support the first case; we need to adjust the validator client to re-execute, even if the node is not in the committee for the block, and retain a cache of invalid blocks.

-To avoid slashing honest validators who built on a bad block which they blindly accepted/synced from the previous committee/L1, we need to support the second case.

 ### A generic `BlockBuilder`